Cherkasy: Culture and recreation

-Cherkasy is a big cultural center.
-Several theaters, philharmonic, 3 movie theaters, numerous museums and clubs are serving the city.
+Cherkasy is a big cultural centre.
+Several theatres, philharmonic, 3 cinemas, numerous museums and clubs are serving the city.
 The city has 3 indoor skating rinks.
 People can relax in big parks and gardens around the city, they can also visit city's zoo.
 Cherkasy is among the cities in Ukraine that have their own planetarium.

 Museums

 The biggest museums of Cherkasy are: